Bernardo-MG/repository-pattern-java/readme.md

 $ mvn verify site
 ```

-The verify phase is required, as otherwise some of the reports won't be created.
+Pay attention to the fact that while the verify phase is required for creating all the reports, some of the integration test will not run if the environment is not correctly set.
+For this reason it can be removed from the command if needed.

 ## Usage